Johannes-Andersen/partall/README.md

 ## Background

-During the years I have used a lot of different adblockers and filter lists.
-But my personal filter list have grown to a point where it is hard to maintain.
-So I decided to make my own public filter list, so I could share it with others.
+Over the years, I have used many different ad blockers and filter lists.
+However, my personal filter list has grown to the point where it is hard to maintain across devices and browsers.
+I, therefore, decided to make this list public so others could use it.

-The list is mainly aimed at my own personal use, but I will try to keep it rules that are useful for others as well.
+The list is mainly for my own use, but I will try to include rules that are useful for others as well.

 ## Acknowledgments

-- [uBlock Origin](https://github.com/gorhill/uBlock) - for creating the adblocker of my choice.
+- [uBlock Origin](https://github.com/gorhill/uBlock) - for creating my chosen adblocker.
-- [AdGuard](https://adguard.com/) - for amazing documentation, and tools like aglint.
+- [AdGuard](https://adguard.com/) - for fantastic documentation and tools like aglint.
 - [DandelionSprout](https://github.com/DandelionSprout/adfilt) - for being my go-to list for years.